fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 We used the google cloud SDK (gcloud) for instantiating and customizing the virtual machines.
 The google cloud compute instance used for this tutorial is `n1-standard-4`.
 It has 15 GB of memory and 4 VCPUs.
 We used `--image-family=centos-7` and  `--image-project=centos-cloud`.

-Google currently provides with up to 2 Gbps per VCPU (hyperthread) with maximum 16 Gbps per VM.
-We will test this in the tutorial.
+Google currently provides network connectivity of up to 2 Gbps per VCPU (hyperthread) with maximum 16 Gbps per VM.
+We will test this in the tutorial for our instances.
 Google is looking for feedback from groups who would like to do really high throughput networking (40+ per VM).
 Feel free to let us know or the google team in this Internet2 meeting.

 **Access to the Google Cloud virtual machines**